James Brooke: Personal life

 Brooke was influenced by the success of previous British adventurers and the exploits of the East India Company.
 His actions in Sarawak were directed at increasing and securing his own personal wealth, expanding the British Empire, and fighting piracy and slavery.
 His own abilities, and those of his successors, provided Sarawak with modern infrastructure and resulted in both fame and notoriety.
 His appointment as rajah by the Sultan, and his subsequent knighthood, are evidence both of his shrewd negotiating and political skills, and his willingness to use violent force to suppress his opponents and achieve his goals.

-Among his alleged relationships was one with Badruddin, a Sarawak prince, of whom he wrote, "my love for him was deeper than anyone I knew."
+Among his alleged relationships was one with Badruddin, a Sarawakian prince, of whom he wrote, "my love for him was deeper than anyone I knew."
 This phrase led to some considering him to be either homosexual or bisexual.
 Later, in 1848, Brooke is alleged to have formed a relationship with 16‑year‑old Charles T.C.
 Grant, grandson of the seventh Earl of Elgin, who supposedly reciprocated.
 Whether that relationship was merely a friendship or otherwise is not known.
 Nigel Barley, one of Brooke's recent biographers, wrote that during Brooke's final years in Burrator in Devon "there is little doubt ... he was carnally involved with the rough trade of Totnes."
 However, Barley does not note from where he garnered that opinion.
 Others have suggested Brooke was instead "homo-social" and simply preferred the social company of other men, disagreeing with assertions he was a homosexual.